More bitset operations

 ARM has a dedicated

-instruction for reversing bits, which could be leveraged.
+instruction for reversing bits,

 4.1.1.
 In-place reversal vs. reverse-copy